rishabh9560168/NextGen-V-Creators-1/experiment/procedure.md

 ---

 ### Step 8: **View Explanation**
-(Optional) Textual and/or voice-guided explanation is available for:
+ Textual and/or voice-guided explanation is available for:
 - Expression simplification
 - Gate conversion logic
 - Working of the circuit